 A copy of the Wasserstein Perella opinion is attached hereto as Annex C. Holders of AMI Common Stock are urged to read the opinion in its entirety for a summary of the assumptions made, procedures followed, other matters considered and the limits of the review by Wasserstein Perella.
 The summary of the Wasserstein Perella opinion set forth in this Prospectus/Information Statement is qualified in its entirety by reference to the full text of such opinion.
-The Wasserstein Perella opinion (i) was prepared for the AMI Board of Directors, (ii) is directed only to the fairness to AMI shareholders, from a financial point of view, as of April 21, 1998, of the total cash and stock consideration to be received by such shareholders and (iii) does not constitute a recommendation to any shareholders with regard to the Merger.
+The Wasserstein Perella opinion (i) was prepared for the AMI Board of Directors, (ii) is directed only to the fairness to AMI shareholders, from a financial point of view, as of April 21, 1998, of the total cash and stock consideration to be received by such shareholders with regard to the Merger.
 See "The Merger--Fairness Opinion of AMI's Financial Advisor."